civictechdc/hackdc2025/README.md

 - **Moravian University**(<https://www.moravian.edu/>) - Maintaining the Regulations.gov mirror dataset
 - **DataKindDC**(<https://www.meetup.com/datakind-dc/>)

-This hackathon was made possible by our sponsors, partners, the judging panel, and all participants who dedicated their time and creativity to building tools for regulatory transparency.
+This hackathon was made possible by our sponsors, partners, the evaluation panel, and all participants who dedicated their time and creativity to building tools for regulatory transparency.

 ## 1 · Why This Repository Exists